Ranzania

 Of the cetoniine scarabs that live in Africa,

-species of the genus, R. bertolonii, looks similar to R. splendens
+of the genus, R. bertolonii, looks similar to R. splendens

 except that the clypeus of the male has three distinctive points projecting